lirantal/agent-rules/docs/PROJECT.md

   - **`tsup.config.ts`**: Configures the `tsup` build process.
   - **`eslint.config.js`**: Configures ESLint for code linting.

-The project follows a modular architecture, with a clear separation between the CLI and the core logic.
-This makes the code easier to maintain and test.
+The project follows a modular architecture with an **adapter pattern** for AI app extensibility, ensuring clear separation between the CLI, core orchestration logic, and AI app-specific processing.
+This makes the code easier to maintain, test, and extend with new AI apps.
 The use of `tsup` for building ensures that the project can be distributed as both CommonJS and ES modules.